Addiction: Disease or Behavior?

 For the addict now, the drug or the drink IS survival.

 Dopamine in your brain is naturally released during activities such as eating and sex, placing them on a priority list for survival.
 Drugs and alcohol cause a much higher than normal release of dopamine, raising your brain’s expectation level.
 That means when you stop using or drinking, you become unsatisfied: “Why don’t I feel as happy as I used to feel?
 Something seems wrong.”
 Fortunately, when you quit using or drinking, eventually your brain lowers this expectation to your own body’s normal level, so that normal activities without drugs and alcohol will feel satisfying.
 In the meantime, you should add other activities to your life that stimulate this reward system which might be missing.
 Examples are physical exercise and meditation.
 Also, it is believed that certain foods might help dopamine production (though a direct connection to dopamine release has not been established), such as almonds, chocolate, green tea, and other foods.
 For more information, it’s best to consult with your doctor, a nutritionist or dietitian.

 In the end, addiction is probably a combination of a disease and a matter of behavior.
 So how do I change my behavior?
 We’ll cover that in our next article.

-Contact The Carter Treatment Center to learn more about our addiction recovery programs in Cumming and Peachtree City.
+Contact The Carter Treatment Center to learn more about our addiction recovery programs in Cumming and Suwanee.